-At Abell and Capitan Law, disability insurance claims are our entire practice.
-If you have been denied a disability insurance claim by Prudential, we want to talk to you.
+At Abell and Capitan Law, long term disability insurance claims are our focus.
+If you have been denied a long term disability insurance claim by Prudential, we want to talk to you.
 We will file an appeal and, if necessary, sue Prudential in order to get your disability claim paid.
 Call us today at [phone number] and we can discuss your claim.
 If we take your case, there will be no retainer or other fees.
 We only collect attorney’s fees if and when you get the disability benefits that you’re owed.

-Types of Prudential Disability Insurance Claim Cases We Handle
+Types of Prudential Long Term Disability Insurance Claim Cases We Handle

 At Abell and Capitan Law, our experienced disability lawyers are here to represent you at any stage of the process.
 We have extensive experience helping clients across the nation with: